 Wait until your new releases are live so you can check that your streams have matched.
 As soon as this has happened you can log back into your Spinnup account and take down your releases from our service.

-If your releases aren’t live with your new distributor by the 19th of July 2022 don’t panic, it’s still possible for your re-uploaded releases to match so you can keep your streams, but best practice for this to be successful is to upload your new releases as early as possible.
+If your releases aren’t live with your new distributor by the 1stof December 2022 don’t panic, it’s still possible for your re-uploaded releases to match so you can keep your streams, but best practice for this to be successful is to upload your new releases as early as possible.

 5. Takedown your releases